fdietz/vue_components_book_manuscript/7-dynamic-component-rendering.md

 I> You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-7/example-1)

 We use a `v-for` directive to render a list of tabs using the `currentTab` to set the `active` class.
 The `@click` event is used to change the `currentTab` state.
+Clicking on a tab will change the `background-color` to visually indicate the active state.

+The `<component>` uses the `currentTabComponent` computed property to render the active tab content.

-The `component` passes along the `class` prop to the actual component it renders.
+Note, how it passes along the `class` prop to the actual component it renders.
 Nice!

 ## Summary

-The `<component>` tag is quite a powerful feature and in some use cases it might be easier to use it instead of slots and custom code.
+The `<component>` tag is quite a powerful feature and in some use cases it might be easier to use instead of slots and custom code.